KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--cpus``         | Number of CPUs to use (default is to use all available CPUs) |
 +--------------------+--------------------------------------------------------------+

-You can view the complete command line opions using ``autometa-orfs -h``
+You can view the complete command line options using ``autometa-orfs -h``

 The above command would generate the following files: